With an eye on Russia, Estonia seeks security in computing cloud

-TALLINN (Reuters) - Concerned about its assertive neighbor Russia, Estonia plans to upload much of its government data to computing clouds to guard against security threats, enabling the Baltic state to be run from abroad if necessary.
+TALLINN, Dec 4 (Reuters) - Concerned about its assertive neighbour Russia, Estonia plans to upload much of its government data to computing clouds to guard against security threats, enabling the Baltic state to be run from abroad if necessary.

 Estonia is one of the world’s most wired countries with 95 percent of government services online.
 You can vote, register births and cars, sign official documents and set up businesses online, often in a matter of minutes.